azureprofessional/azure-concept/1000-Basic-Infrastructure/1900-Backup-and-Recovery.md

 ![](../media/failover.png)

-Our Source Environment is not available, be it for either an planned or an unplanned interruption in service.
+If our Source Environment is not available, be it for either an planned or an unplanned interruption in service.
 For this reason, a Failover has been initiated.
 Azure has created two identical VMs, mirroring those usually available in our Source Environment.
 If everything has been set up correctly, our customers will have experienced only a minor downtime during the moments that the failover was initiated, and now they're continuing their activities on the Target Environment.

 Once our Source Environment has been re-established, we can failback to it and then clean up the Target Environment.

+[recommendations]: # ( start )

+### Dependencies

+Be aware, that your VMs will most probably have dependencies.
+Availability Sets will be rebuild automatically (same vor VNETs), but things like key vault, storage accounts etc. will not be rebuild nor will you be able to move them.
+But if you have a traffic manager deployed (this is a global service), you can use this traffic manager to redirect the traffic to the new region.

+[recommendations]: # ( end )